 We carry mostly new books, but we do have an area of select used books.
 We accept donations of good-condition, contemporary and classic hardbacks and trade paperbacks during store hours, and can provide you a tax deduction in exchange.
 (For a larger selection of used books, we suggest you visit the Friends of the Library Used Book Store at Cedar Spring Shopping Center, open Mondays 5:30-8 pm).

-Look for special displays in the store, from our Staff Picks to Indie Press Titles to Signed Books to our wall of recommendations.
-And if we don't have the book you need in stock, we're happy to place a special order for you at no additional cost.
+If we don't have the book you need in stock, we're happy to place a special order for you at no additional cost.

 When you shop with us, you help send our community’s best young writers to college.
 You help us publish beautiful and important new books.
 You participate in bringing a writer-in-residence to our city.
 You underwrite creative writing workshops.
 You help create a cultural hot spot.
 You make our city a literary center of the South.